ArrogantBeggar/qmk_firmware/keyboards/lets_split/keymaps/normacos/readme.md

 - Log opens the 'Log Work' modal on Atlassian's Jira web client
 - UpDir moves working directory to its parent

-All macros that make use of the SEND_STRING command have a 100 millisecond wait before and after "writing" to let the computer/OS/app catch up.
+All macros that make use of the SEND_STRING command have a 100 millisecond delay between steps so the OS/app catch up.
-Any and all empty keys shown below are will be set in the future, and do nothing as of the time of this writing.
+Any and all empty keys shown below will be set eventually, and do nothing as of the time of this writing.